matteosox/pysparkplug/.github/CONTRIBUTING.md

 ## Getting started

-We use Docker as a clean, reproducible development environment within which to build, test, generate docs, and so on.
-As long as you have a modern version of Docker, you should be able to run all developer workflows.
-That's it!
-Of course, running things natively isn't a supported/maintained thing.
+We use
+- [`uv`](https://docs.astral.sh/uv/) as a Python project and package manager
+- [`just`](https://just.systems/) as a command runner
+- [`git`](https://git-scm.com/) as a distributed version control system

+That should be all you need to install!

 ## Tests

-_TL;DR: Run `./nox.sh` to run the full suite of tests._
+_TL;DR: Run `just` to run the full suite of tests._

+Note: any of the following commands run with the pinned Python version in `.python-version`, but can be run with a custom version, e.g. `just python=3.13 test`.

-### Black Code Formatting
+### Code Formatting

-_TL;DR: Run `./nox.sh -s black` to test your code's formatting._

-We use [Black](https://black.readthedocs.io/en/stable/index.html) for code formatting.
-To format your code, run `./nox.sh -s fix` to get all your spaces in a row.
-Black configuration can be found in the `pyproject.toml` file at the root of the repo.

-### isort Import Ordering

-_TL;DR: Run `./nox.sh -s isort` to test your code's imports._

-For import ordering, we use [isort](https://pycqa.github.io/isort/).
-To get imports ordered correctly, run `./nox.sh -s fix`. isort configuration can be found in the `pyproject.toml` file at the root of the repo.
+_TL;DR: Run `just format` to format Python code in this repo._

+We use [ruff](https://docs.astral.sh/ruff/) to auto-format the Python code in this repo so you don't have to.

-### Pylint Code Linting
+### Code Linting

-_TL;DR: Run `./nox.sh -s pylint` to lint your code._
+_TL;DR: Run `just lint` to lint Python code in this repo._

-We use [Pyint](https://pylint.pycqa.org/en/latest/) for Python linting (h/t Itamar Turner-Trauring from his site [pythonspeed](https://pythonspeed.com/articles/pylint/) for inspiration).
-To lint your code, run `./nox.sh -s pylint`.
-In addition to showing any linting errors, it will also print out a report.
-Pylint configuration can be found in the `pylintrc` file at the root of the repo.

-Pylint is setup to lint the `src`, `test/unit_tests` and `docs` directories, along with `noxfile.py`.
-To add more modules or packages for linting, edit the `pylint` test found in `noxfile.py`.
+We use [ruff](https://docs.astral.sh/ruff/) to lint the Python code in this repo.

-### Mypy Static Type Checking
+### Type Checking

-_TL;DR: Run `./nox.sh -s mypy` to type check your code._
+_TL;DR: Run `just typecheck` to check the types of the Python code in this repo._

-We use [Mypy](https://mypy.readthedocs.io/en/stable/) for static type checking.
-To type check your code, run `./nox.sh -s mypy`.
-Mypy configuration can be found in the `pyproject.toml` file at the root of the repo.
+We use [pyright](https://microsoft.github.io/pyright/#/) to check the types of the Python code in this repo.

-Mypy is setup to run on the `src` and`test/unit_tests`, along with `noxfile.py` and `docs/linkcode.py`.
-To add more modules or packages for type checking, edit the `mypy` test found in `noxfile.py`.

 ### Unit Tests

-_TL;DR: Run `./nox.sh -s unit_tests-3.10 -- fast` to unit test your code quickly._
+_TL;DR: Run `just unit-test` to run Python unit tests._

-While we use [`unittest`](https://docs.python.org/3/library/unittest.html) to write unit tests, we use [`pytest`](https://docs.pytest.org/) for running them.
-To unit test your code, run `./nox.sh -s unit_tests-3.10 -- fast`.
-This will run unit tests in Python 3.10 only, without any coverage reporting overhead.
-To run the tests across all supported versions of Python, run `./nox.sh -s unit_tests`, which will also generate coverage reports which can be aggregated using `./nox.sh -s coverage`.

-`pytest` is setup to discover tests in the `test/unit_tests` directory.
-All test files must match the pattern `test*.py`. `pytest` configuration can be found in the `pyproject.toml` file at the root of the repo.
-To add more directories for unit test discovery, edit the `testpaths` configuration option.
+We use [pytest](https://docs.pytest.org/en/stable/) to run unit tests, but mostly write them with Python's built-in unittesting module, i.e. [unittest](https://docs.python.org/3/library/unittest.html).
+You might want to run a subset of unit tests, which you can do!
+Here's some examples:
+- Specific test: `just unit-test test/unit_tests/test_topic.py::TestTopic::test_complete_wildcard`
+- Specific test class: `just unit-test test/unit_tests/test_topic.py::TestTopic`
+- Specific test file: `just unit-test test/unit_tests/test_topic.py`

+All args are simply passed to `pytest`, so go to town!

-### Test Coverage
+### Coverage

-_TL;DR: Run `./nox.sh -s coverage` after running the unit tests with coverage to test the coverage of the unit test suite._
+_TL;DR: Run `just coverage` to run coverage analysis of the Python unit test suite across all supported versions of Python._

-We use [Coverage.py](https://coverage.readthedocs.io/en/coverage-5.5/) to test the coverage of the unit test suite.
-This will print any coverage gaps from the full test suite.
-Coverage.py configuration can be found in the `pyproject.toml` file at the root of the repo.
+We use [coverage](https://coverage.readthedocs.io/en) to test the code coverage of our Python unit test suite.
+This command runs the unit test suite with each version of Python supported, combining before reporting the results.

+Note: this does not get run by `just test` and is not part of CI, only to help developers track coverage on the OS of their local development environment.

 ### Documentation Tests

-_TL;DR: Run `./nox.sh -s docs` to build and test the documentation._
+_TL;DR: Run `just docs` to build & test the documentation._

 See [below](#documentation) for more info on the documentation build process.
-In addition to building the documentation, the `test/docs.sh` shell script uses Sphinx's [`doctest`](https://www.sphinx-doc.org/en/master/usage/extensions/doctest.html) builder to ensure the documented output of usage examples is accurate.
-Note that the `README.md` file's ` ```python` code sections are transformed into `{doctest}` directives by `docs/conf.py` during the documentation build process.
-This allows the `README.md` to render code with syntax highlighting on Github & [PyPI](https://pypi.org) while still ensuring accuracy using `doctest`.
+In addition to building the documentation, this uses Sphinx's [`doctest`](https://www.sphinx-doc.org/en/master/usage/extensions/doctest.html) builder to ensure the documented output of usage examples is accurate.
+Note that the `README.md` file's ` ```python` code sections are transformed into `{doctest}` directives by `docs/source/conf.py` during the documentation build process.
+This allows the `README.md` to render code with syntax highlighting on Github & PyPI while still ensuring accuracy using `doctest`.

 ### Packaging Tests

-_TL;DR: Run `./nox.sh -s packaging` to build and test the package._
+_TL;DR: Run `just packaging` to test the package build._

-We use [`build`](https://pypa-build.readthedocs.io/en/latest/) to build source distributions and wheels.
+We use [`uv`](https://docs.astral.sh/uv/) to build source distributions and wheels.
 We then use [`check-wheel-contents`](https://github.com/jwodder/check-wheel-contents) to test for common errors and mistakes found when building Python wheels.
-Finally, we use [`twine check`](https://twine.readthedocs.io/en/latest/#twine-check) to check whether or not `pysparkplug`'s long description will render correctly on [PyPI](https://pypi.org).
-To test the package build, run `./nox.sh -s packaging`.
-While there is no configuration for `build` or `twine`, the configuration for `check-wheel-contents` can be found in the `pyproject.toml` file at the root of the repo.
+Finally, we use [`twine check`](https://twine.readthedocs.io/en/latest/#twine-check) to check whether or not `pysparkplug`'s long description will render correctly on PyPI.

-## Requirements

-### Package Dependencies

-_TL;DR: `pysparkplug`'s dependencies are defined in `requirements/requirements.txt`_

-We use the [hatch-requirements-txt](https://github.com/repo-helper/hatch-requirements-txt) Hatch extension to define `pysparkplug`'s dependenices dynamically in a separate file, specifically `requirements/requirements.txt`.

-### Nox Session Dependencies

-_TL;DR: Run `./nox.sh -s update_requirements` to update the requirements of each nox session._

-We use [nox](https://nox.thea.codes/en/stable/) to define developer workflows in Python.
-Each nox session has its own Python virtual environment and set of pinned requirements associated with it.
-We want these statically defined so developer workflows are reproducible.
-To do this, we generate a `requirements/{session_name}.txt` file for each session by running `./nox.sh --session update_requirements`, which uses `pip-compile`.

-To control which packages are installed, manually edit `requirements/{session_name}.in`.
-This gives us both a flexible way to describe dependencies while still achieving reproducible builds.
-Inspired by [this](https://hynek.me/articles/python-app-deps-2018/) and [this](https://pythonspeed.com/articles/pipenv-docker/).

-### Note on Hashes

-While using [hashes](https://pip.pypa.io/en/stable/cli/pip_install/#hash-checking-mode) would be nice, different platforms, e.g. Apple's ARM vs Intel's x86, sometimes require different wheels with different hashes.
-This is true despite ensuring a consistent Linux OS in Docker sadly.
-In the spirit of enabling a diverse ecosystem of developers with different machines, I've kept hashing off.

 ## Documentation

-_TL;DR: To build and test the documentation, run `./nox.sh -s docs`._
+_TL;DR: To build the documentation website, run `just docs`._

 We use [Sphinx](https://www.sphinx-doc.org/en/master/index.html) for documentation site generation.
-To build the documentation, run `./nox.sh -s docs`.
-To view it, open `docs/build/html/index.html` in your browser.
+To view them, open `docs/build/html/index.html` in your browser.

+Sphinx will only generate pages that have changed since your last build, but isn't perfect at this determination, so you may need to clear out your `docs/build` directory to start fresh.
+Sphinx configuration can be found in `docs/source/conf.py`.

-Sphinx configuration can be found in `docs/conf.py`.
-It is setup to generate pages based on what it finds in the `toctree` directive in `docs/index.md`.
+Sphinx is setup to generate pages based on what it finds in the `toctree` directive in `docs/source/index.md`.
 To add new pages, add them to the table of contents with that directive.

 ### API Reference

-The "API Reference" page is mostly auto-generated using the [`autodoc`](https://www.sphinx-doc.org/en/master/usage/extensions/autodoc.html), [`autosummary`](https://www.sphinx-doc.org/en/master/usage/extensions/autosummary.html), [`intersphinx`](https://www.sphinx-doc.org/en/master/usage/extensions/intersphinx.html), and [`linkcode`](https://www.sphinx-doc.org/en/master/usage/extensions/viewcode.html) Sphinx extensions.
-Classes, functions, decorators, and so on need to be added manually to the `docs/api.rst` file, but once included, the entries are auto-generated using type annotations and docstrings.
+The "API Reference" page is auto-generated using the [`autodoc`](https://www.sphinx-doc.org/en/master/usage/extensions/autodoc.html), [`autosummary`](https://www.sphinx-doc.org/en/master/usage/extensions/autosummary.html), [`intersphinx`](https://www.sphinx-doc.org/en/master/usage/extensions/intersphinx.html), and [`linkcode`](https://www.sphinx-doc.org/en/master/usage/extensions/viewcode.html) Sphinx extensions.
+These pages and sub-pages are auto-generated using type annotations and docstrings.

 ### Docstring Formatting